jerridan/hooli_drive/README.md

 ## Further documentation
 The original documentation outlining the requirements and functionality of this assignment in depth can be found within the wiki.
 Note that the assignment was broken up into 3 separate parts.

 If you are interested in the evaluations and feedback I received for this assignment, you will find them in the *evaluations* folder.
-Note that for assignment 2, a late penalty of -16% was incorrectly assigned, and was later changed to -4%.